k8snetworkplumbingwg/multus-cni/docs/thick-plugin.md

 ### Configure Deployment

-If your delegate CNI plugin requires some files which is in container host, please update update `deployments/multus-daemonset-thick.yml` to add directory into multus-daemon pod.
+If your delegate CNI plugin requires some files which is in container host, please update `deployments/multus-daemonset-thick.yml` to add directory into multus-daemon pod.
 For example, flannel requires `/run/flannel/subnet.env`, so you need to mount this directory into the multus-daemon pod.